gyurka66/JediKnightGalaxies/README.md

 * The goal here is to have a functioning arena based shooter (similar to games such as Call of Duty or Unreal Tournament) with the beginnings of some later RPG elements such as armor, pazaak card game, etc.  There are three major milestones currently being worked on: [Milestone 3](https://github.com/JKGDevs/JediKnightGalaxies/issues?q=issue+milestone%3A%22Versus+Revision+3%22) and [Milestone 4](https://github.com/JKGDevs/JediKnightGalaxies/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Versus+Revision+4%22).
 Milestone 3 includes new features like better melee, armor, shields, jetpacks, debuff system etc. in addition to some bug fixes not addressed in Milestone 2.
 Milestone 4 primarily focuses on the all new saber system and related features such as duel mode.
 Later on other milestones will be worked on.
 In Milestone 5, the Force will be reworked and greatly expanded on.
 Later milestones will introduce the skill trees and a rudimentary system for spending xp in preparation for the eventual leveling system in Phase 2 and 3.

 #### Phase 2: Coop ####
 * The main features that are added here include the NPC system and fleshing out of the dialogue system.
 They also include overhauls to the chat systems, fonts, UI, and more.
 Prep work for the leveling system and quest system to be introduced here.
-We may also attempt some MoBA like features (still needs discussion).
+Gameplay will primarily consist of teams of players (or individuals) completing simple 'quest' objectives, while being opposed by NPCs, or other teams of players.
+The game will revolve around a major central city hub (likely Mos Eisley) from which player's can interact with NPCs and other players to start quests, form teams, and explore the world.
+Most quests that do not take part in the central city, will load a team of player's into an 'instance' where they will complete their quest objectives while isolated from other players.
+We may also attempt some MoBA like features (still needs discussion) in larger Phase 1 style matches.

 #### Phase 3: RPG ####
 * Open World RPG.
 The main features added here include quests, (more) minigames, and AI for existing minigames, like Pazaak.
 Also includes levelling up, experience, single person quests, large planet-themed maps, character creator, fully fleshed out skill system etc. This mode will mainly focus on implementing things from a single player's perspective.
 Data will be persistent and exist as long as the server is running.